As an Amazon Associate I earn from qualifying purchases.

 How to make avocado chocolate mousse

-Step 1 – Prepare the avocados.
+Step 1 – Combine ingredients.
 Remove both seed and peel from the avocados, then place them in a blender together with cocoa powder, Greek yogurt, maple syrup, vanilla extract and salt.

-Step 2 – Blend the ingredients.
+Step 2 – Blend.
 Blend on high until the mixture reaches a smooth texture free of lumps.
 If you don’t have a blender, add the avocados to a bowl and mash them with a fork.
-Then add all other ingredients, and mix until smooth.
+Then, add all other ingredients and mix until smooth.

-Before serving, I recommend chilling avocado chocolate mousse for at least 1 hour.
-Blend all ingredients, then transfer the pudding to mason jars or to an airtight container and refrigerate.
-The texture of your mousse will get yet richer and creamier, while the flavors will get more pronounced.
+Before serving, let your mousse chill in the fridge for at least 1 hour.
+Blend all ingredients, then transfer the mixture to mason jars or to an airtight container and refrigerate.
+It will be richer, creamier and with a deeper chocolate flavor.

-Avocado chocolate pudding sauce can also be made ahead for later.
-To store it, transfer the pudding to a mason jar with sealable lid or to an airtight container and refrigerate.
+• To store – Transfer it to mason jars with sealable lid or to an airtight container and refrigerate.
 In the fridge, it will last for up to 2 days.

 Can I taste the avocado?